OliLot/ONJODE/README.md

 - [Nonparametric Filtering, Estimation and Classification using Neural Jump ODEs](https://arxiv.org/abs/2412.03271)

-which are part of the series of works on Neural Jump ODEs that started with [Neural Jump Ordinary Differential Equations: Consistent Continuous-Time Prediction and Filtering](https://openreview.net/forum?id=JFKR3WqwyXR), to Operator Neural Jump ODEs - from finite to infinite-dimensional space.
+which are part of the series of works on Neural Jump ODEs that started with [Neural Jump Ordinary Differential Equations: Consistent Continuous-Time Prediction and Filtering](https://openreview.net/forum?id=JFKR3WqwyXR), to Operator Neural Jump ODEs - from learning conditional expectations in finite to infinite-dimensional space.

-The code is based on the [code of the first paper](https://github.com/HerreraKrachTeichmann/NJODE), but was developed further such that it is more user-friendly.
+The code and this README is based on the [code of the first paper](https://github.com/HerreraKrachTeichmann/NJODE), but was developed further such that it is more user-friendly.
 All experiments from the first paper can be run with this repo as well (see [Instructions for Neural Jump Ordinary Differential Equations: Consistent Continuous-Time Prediction and Filtering](#instructions-for-running-experiments-of-neural-jump-ordinary-differential-equations)).